Akron, OH – February 13, 2017

 |G-28||AKRON, OH||3-Mar-17||18:05||15 minutes|

 |G-28||AKRON, OH||5-Mar-17||18:05||10 minutes|

 |T-11N||AKRON, OH||3-Mar-17||14:19||6 minutes|

 |T-11N||AKRON, OH||4-Mar-17||14:17||9 minutes|

 Use the following links to determine when you can expect sun fade for your satellite in your area:

-T-11 Sun Transit Calculator (Be sure to select T-11 and a custom latitude/longitude for the most precise prediction)
+T-11 Sun Transit Calculator (Be sure to select T-11, KU for the Frequency, and a custom latitude/longitude for the most precise prediction)